adambarclay/mundane-hosting-aspnet/README.md

         DependencyFinder dependencyFinder)
 ```

-It is also possible to execute a specifc endpoint.
-The endpoint must be a `MundaneEndpointDelegate` which has the signature `Task<Response> Endpoint(Request request)`.
+It is also possible to execute a specifc endpoint with:

 ```c#
     public static async Task ExecuteRequest(